 His practice includes out-of-court workouts and restructurings, as well as bankruptcies, state court receiverships, related proceedings, and commercial litigation in various jurisdictions across the United States.
-He has a solid knowledge of post-judgment collection practices, including supplemental proceedings in aid of execution such as garnishment, attachment, judicial sale, and related proceedings.

 Bankruptcy and Creditors’ Rights